Thomas Manby: Voyage with Vancouver

-"It had more the aspect of enchantment than reality, with silent admiration each discerned the beauties of Nature, and nought was heard on board but expressions of delight murmured from every tongue.
-Imperceptibly our Bark skimmed over the glassy surface of the deep, about three Miles an hour, a gentle breeze swelled the lofty Canvass whilst all was calm below".
+It had more the aspect of enchantment than reality, with silent admiration each discerned the beauties of Nature, and nought was heard on board but expressions of delight murmured from every tongue.
+Imperceptibly our Bark skimmed over the glassy surface of the deep, about three Miles an hour, a gentle breeze swelled the lofty Canvass whilst all was calm below.

-The Discovery and Chatham spent the next three summers surveying the north-west coast of America, passing the winters in Hawaii.
+Discovery and Chatham spent the next three summers surveying the north-west coast of America, passing the winters in Hawaii.
 They arrived at Nootka Sound in the autumn of 1792 and, when disputes arose with the Spanish, several officers were sent back to England to request instructions from the Admiralty.
-Manby was promoted to fill vacant places: firstly as master of Chatham and then as lieutenant on Discovery.
+Manby was promoted to fill vacant places: firstly as master of Chatham and then as a lieutenant on Discovery.
 The relationship between Manby and Vancouver was not however a harmonious one.
-Manby wrote that Vancouver: "is grown Haughty Proud Mean and Insolent, which has kept himself and his Officers in a continual state of wrangling..."
+Manby wrote that Vancouver had "grown Haughty Proud Mean and Insolent, which has kept himself and his Officers in a continual state of wrangling".